-The 5-foot-1 Carrie, who once tipped the scales at 180 pounds lost 50 pounds in 2011 on the Jenny Craig diet (for which she was a rep).
+The 5-foot-1 Carrie, who once weighed 180 pounds, lost 50 pounds in 2011 on the Jenny Craig diet (for which she was a rep).
 Fisher slimmed down to a size eight in nine months by following a 1,500-calorie-a-day diet and doing 45-minute cardio workouts five days a week.

 Fisher than regained the weight shortly afterward and suffered several public emotional breakdowns.
 In 2013, Carrie was hospitalized after suffering a bipolar episode on a cruise ship where she had been performing.